ferran-brianso/Getting_and_Cleaning_Data/CodeBook.md

 3.1* Reads activity labels from file "activity_labels.txt".
 3.2* Cleans the activity labels without underscores '_' and as lower case.
-3.3* Renames the Y data set with these activity names.
+3.3* Renames the Y data set with these activity names: 'walking', 'walkingupstairs', 'walkingdownstairs', 'sitting', 'standing' and 'laying'.

 4.1* Merges X values, subjects and Y values into a tiny data set named (merged).
 4.2* Saves this data set as file "merged_data.txt" using function write.table.